iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___5.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 1 reviews"/>
 </p>

+> Not compatible with my device.
+I keep waiting for it to be compatible but it never is.
+The original version of the app was compatible.
+I got notices when I came into contact with others who had the app.
+I installed an update and now nothing.
+The app is junk if it is compatable with only a limited number of devices.
+Make it so!
+I have a Galaxy Tab A.<br> :date: __2021-02-12 18:12:05__

 > So buggy and laggy, this needs to be fixed.<br> :date: __2021-02-05 05:51:01__

 > Useless<br> :date: __2021-01-29 01:13:28__